The C++ APIs in bind.h define

 This define is used to bind C++ classes, functions and other constructs to JavaScript.
 It is used differently depending on the construct being mapped — see the embind guide for examples.

-Currently only allow_raw_pointers
+Currently only allow_raw_pointers policy is supported.

 Eventually we hope to implement Boost.Python-like raw pointer policies for managing